 As incredible as the human body may be, it can’t always bounce back from these achievements as smoothly as we would like.
 Sporting injuries don’t only affect these famous athletes - they can affect anyone that tries to push the limits to become faster, stronger, or more practised.
 In the arena of professional athletes, recovery is essential especially when you have a team depending on you.

 Athletes are looking for new innovations for faster and better recovery - whether it’s healing from an injury or getting your body ready and recovered for another round of endurance.
 These innovations won’t simply benefit the professionals but will also aid your everyday gym-goer, ballerina, team sports player, or athlete.
 With so much demand for a product that can give you improved recovery, cannabis extract has recently started gaining popularity among professional athletes.
-What are the benefits of CBD oil and supplements for athletes?
+What are the benefits of hemp's compounds and supplements for athletes?

 Whether you’re absolutely broken after a workout (and in pain for days) or simply feeling like you’ve worked, there are always after-effects.
 That’s because the physical strain on the muscle actually causes microscopic damage to the muscle fibres.
 This damage triggers your body to rebuild - and it rebuilds stronger in order to be more resilient against these “injuries” and that’s how you get stronger, faster, and more skilled.
 However, during this process, there’s a degree of inflammation.

-According to this review of 132 studies (published in Frontiers in Neurology): “It is anti-inflammatory, antioxidative, antiemetic, antipsychotic, and neuroprotective”.
+According to this review of 132 studies (published in Frontiers in Neurology): “CBD is anti-inflammatory, antioxidative, antiemetic, antipsychotic, and neuroprotective”.
 Aiding the prevention of stiffness and speeding up muscle recovery is not the primary reason so many athletes, past and present, are turning to the cannabis plant for support.

 Athletes, like the rest of us, grow older and retire.
 They stop pushing their bodies to the limits.
 Often, the years of magnificent performances take their toll in the later years - as we see when we look at retired NFL players who often live the remainder of their lives in pain.
 Soccer players, according to thisstudy, also retire to become an orthopedic surgeon’s number one patient.
 This has fuelled the opioid crisis, with many retired athletes relying on potent pain relief methods that come from pharmaceutical manufacturers.
 What are the benefits of CBD oil to athletes after retirement, dealing with the painful aftermath of years and years of compounded injuries?

-A small number of athletes started to find relief in CBD products, but at that stage, all cannabis products were still widely illegal and in fact, banned by the organisations that run these athletics events.
+A small number of athletes started to find relief in these products, but at that stage, all cannabis products were still widely illegal and in fact, banned by the organisations that run these athletics events.
 You could be stripped of your titles if you tested positive.
-What are the benefits of CBD oil in blood tests, now?
+What are the benefits of hemp oil in blood tests, now?
 Is it still a banned substance?
 That’s a yes and no answer.